The Fairytale EP Is Out Now!

 It's hard to believe that I started working on the EP almost 9 months ago.
 From then until now, I've learned so much.
 Writing and producing the songs was only one part, but the distribution, promotion, marketing was quite a challenge to learn about.
 I'm so thankful to everyone who has given me advice on this whole process.

-A little over a year ago, I took the plunge and decided to quit my job as a tax accountant in pursuit of my passion for music.
+A little over a year ago, I took the plunge and decided to quit my job in pursuit of my passion for music.
 Looking back, I honestly don't think that I would have had the motivation to create this EP had I stayed at my job.